-"RESOLVED, that the stockholders of ALX Oncology Holdings Inc. approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the proxy statement, including the Compensation Discussion and Analysis, the compensation tables and any related narrative discussion."
+"RESOLVED, that the stockholders of ALX Oncology Holdings Inc. approve, on an advisory basis, the compensation of the named executive officers, as disclosed in the proxy statement pursuant to Item 402 of Regulation S-K, including the compensation tables and any related narrative discussion."

 We became a public company in July 2020 and since that time we have made important changes to our executive compensation program to reflect our transition from a private to public company.
-This is the first time we have included an advisory "say-on-pay" vote at the annual meeting of the stockholders, as our board of directors believes that stockholders will now be able to provide more meaningful feedback regarding the effectiveness of our executive compensation program and its relation to business outcomes of our company.
-Each year we intend to submit the executive compensation of our named executive officers to an advisory vote at our annual meeting of stockholders.
+This is the second time we have included an advisory "say-on-pay" vote at the annual meeting of the stockholders.
+In 2022, our stockholders approved the "say-on-pay" vote with 88% of the votes cast (excluding broker non-votes and abstentions) in support of our named executive officer compensation as disclosed in our 2022 proxy statement.
+Each year we intend to submit the executive compensation of our named executive officers to an advisory vote at our annual meeting of stockholders, consistent with the "say-when-on-pay" recommendation from our stockholders at our 2022 annual meeting, until such time as the say-when-on-pay proposal is brought before our stockholders again.